Non local Lotka-Volterra system with cross-diffusion in an heterogeneous medium: Convergence to local competition

-Finally, under the assumptions of Lemma \ref{estimagrad}, we deduce from equation \eqref{eqdet} and Theorem 3.3.3 of \cite{Ku1} (see also Exercise 3.1.5 therein) the a.s. differentiability of the mapping $y\mapsto det \nabla_y \eta^i_{s,t}(y)$, and that its derivative with respect to $y_l$ satisfies
+Finally, under assumptions $(\mathbf{H})''$ we deduce from equation \eqref{eqdet} and Theorem 3.3.3 of \citeasnoun{Ku1} (see also Exercise 3.1.5 therein) the a.s. differentiability of the mapping $y\mapsto det \nabla_y \eta^i_{s,t}(y)$, and the fact that its derivative with respect to $y_l$ satisfies